tonylaurent/verbal/readme.md

     composer create-project --prefer-dist tonylaurent/verbal blog dev-master

-Start the built-in server and go to http://localhost:8000 (only for testing):
+Move to your project directory, start the built-in server and go to http://localhost:8000 (only for testing):

     php artisan serve